4N1Z/Exam-evalutator-LLM/README.md

-# Smart Learning Quiz
+# Smart Learning Platform

 ## Overview
-The Smart Learning Quiz is an interactive quiz application designed for 10th-grade students.
+The Smart Learning Platform is an interactive quiz application designed for 10th-grade students.
 It generates multiple-choice questions based on a specified topic and evaluates the answers provided by the students.
 The application uses OpenAI's API to generate questions and provide feedback.

 ## Features